hlt-mt/TranscRater/egs/CHiME3/README.md

 - ./data/transcriptions/test_CH_5.txt
 - ./data/transcriptions/test_CH_6.txt

 ### Using SIG features

+The signal features need for .ctm format of the transcription.
+Therefore the user needs to provide them in "./data/transcription/" folder.

-In order to use the signal based features, the user needs to download the audio data from (http://spandh.dcs.shef.ac.uk/chime_challenge/chime_download.html) and provides a list of the audio files (full path) in a file and put the name of this list in the corresponding field in the configuration file.
+Also the user needs to download the audio data from (http://spandh.dcs.shef.ac.uk/chime_challenge/chime_download.html) and provides a list of the audio files (full path) in a file and put the name of this list in the corresponding field in the configuration file.

 To do so:
 1. item click on the link above